Desolation Sound Cruising Notes

-Quadra Island - East side: (chart 3538 and chart book 3312)
+QUADRA ISLAND – East side: (chart 3538 and chart book 3312)

 Heriot Bay offers both a Government Dock and the facilities of Heriot Bay Inn and Marina, an old and very quaint resort with 1800ft of side tie moorage with washrooms, showers and laundry.
 Fuel, water, and propane are available.
 Their restaurant has an excellent reputation.
 Open all year, Phone (250) 285-3322 and they monitor VHF 66A.
 A grocery store is across the street as well as a liquor store and post office.

 Drew Harbour, behind Rebecca Spit, offers reasonable anchorage, but is known as a place for dragging.
-Be sure your anchor is well set if anchoring here overnight.
+BE SURE YOUR ANCHOR IS WELL SET if anchoring here overnight.
 It is within walking distance of Heriot Bay.

 Wind direction will determine the best route.
 The following suggestions will guarantee you a safe and comfortable ride back.

-If the wind is from the north, you have the choice of coming out Baker Passage or down Shearwater Passage and then across the Straits.
+Northerlies: If the wind is from the north, you have the choice of coming out Baker Passage or down Shearwater Passage and then across the Straits.

-If sailing, do not be lured into heading straight for Cape Lazo from the Mystery Reef Buoy Q25.
+Sailboats – If sailing, DO NOT be lured into heading straight for Cape Lazo from the Mystery Reef Buoy Q25.
 Once out of the lee of Harwood and then Texada Islands, the wind will veer more southeasterly and you will find yourself beating into a steep and uncomfortable sea.
 The trick is to stay in the lee of these Islands and keep going south past Harwood and Vivian Islands, past Rebecca Rock light and right down as far as Marshall Point/Crescent Bay on Texada Island.
 Then head out across the Straits for a fun and fast beam reach home.
-A little note on reefing here.
+A little note on slab reefing here.
 It is much more easily done in port before you set out, or at least while in the lee of Texada Island, if high winds are expected.

-If you are travelling by displacement or semi-displacement powerboat into a southerly, you will in fact have a more comfortable ride by heading out into the Straits from Mystery Reef Buoy Q25.
+Powerboats – If you are travelling by displacement or semi-displacement powerboat into a southerly, you will in fact have a more comfortable ride by heading out into the Straits from Mystery Reef Buoy Q25.
 This will put the seas just off your port bow.
 Be sure to follow the next instructions regarding Cape Lazo.

-In the rare event of more severe conditions, you may want to head more into the wind and seas in a southerly direction toward Hornby Island to reduce rolling.
+In the rare event of more severe conditions, you MAY want to head more into the wind and seas in a southerly direction toward Hornby Island to reduce rolling.
 Then turn back up towards Cape Lazo where the seas will be on your stern or quarter.
 You would also need to allow considerably more time for the crossing.
 Again, these kinds of conditions are extremely rare in the summer months.

-Wind direction will once again determine the best route back, but severe caution must be advised in the event of southerly winds.
-If you are in the area of Sutil Channel between Cortes Island (Gorge Harbour) and Quadra Island (Heriot Bay) or in the Campbell River area, please read carefully.
+Wind direction will once again determine the best route back, but SEVERE CAUTION must be advised in the event of southerly winds.
+If you are in the area of Sutil Channel between Cortes Island (Gorge Harbour) and Quadra Island (Heriot Bay) or in the Campbell River area, PLEASE READ CAREFULLY.
 The following suggestions will guarantee you a safe and comfortable ride back.

 No problems for either sail or power boats.

-Caution: Do not second guess a southeast wind.
+CAUTION: Do not second guess a southeast wind.
 You must keep a close ear to your weather channel for a few days prior to being in any of the above mentioned areas.
 If a southeast wind is in the forecast, do not plan to return from these areas.
-If possible, you must get back over into the protected waters of the Sound via Baker Passage before the southeasterly begins.
+If possible, you MUST get back over into the protected waters of the Sound via Baker Passage before the southeasterly begins.
 Most often, unless it has already starting blowing, you will have a short window of time in the early morning to do this.
 Leave at first light.